ionic-team/ionic-docs/docs/vue/navigation.md

 });
 ```

 `useIonRouter` provides convenience `push`, `replace`, `back`, and `forward` methods to make it easy to use common navigation actions.
-In addition, it also provides a `navigate` method which can be used in more complex navigation scenarios:
+It also provides a `navigate` method which can be used in more complex navigation scenarios:

 ```js
 import { defineComponent } from 'vue';